vyomasystems-lab/challenges-replica455/README.md

 # Verification Strategy

 First of all I made the State graph flow considering the buggy design and then the test bench was produced considering all the critical possible values of input sequence bit i.e. inp_bit {1011, 10111011, 1011011, 101011, 1001011, 11011, 001011} consisting of overlapping and non-overlapping sequence.
 Upon failing a test I revisitted the State graph and modifies the graph flow and also the verilog code logic corosponding to the graph modified graph.
-After failing consecutive 4 trst and modifying the graph flow and verilog code I finally arrive the point where all the test cases passed
+After failing consecutive 4 test and modifying the graph flow and verilog code I finally arrive the point where all the test cases passed

 # Is the verification complete ?